espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

      OK

 #.
-Connect the PC to the ESP device softAP.
+Connect the PC to the {IDF_TARGET_NAME} softAP.

    .. figure:: ../../img/Connect-SoftAP.png
        :scale: 100 %
        :align: center
        :alt: Connect SoftAP

 #.
-Use a network tool on PC to create a TCP client and connect it to the TCP server that ESP device has created.
+Use a network tool on PC to create a TCP client and connect it to the TCP server that {IDF_TARGET_NAME} has created.

 #.
 Send 4 bytes of data to connection link 0.